Written by Sam Corporations February 13, 2023

 The famous multi-day hiking circuit of Ausangate is close by and can be connected to Vinicunca for those keen to hike.
 If not, Ausangate can be viewed conveniently by vehicle.
 Ausangate is a snow-capped Andean Mountain of epic proportions.

-On the Apurímac River, two communities come together to do what has been done since Inca times, and that is rebuilding the suspension bridge.
+On the Apurímac River, two communities come together to do what has been done since Inca times, that is rebuilding the suspension bridge.
 This passage was a vital part of the once vibrant Inca Trail system.
 Ancient techniques of braiding native grass into ropes are used to reconstruct the suspension bridge every year.
 Qeswachaka is about 4 hours’ drive from Cusco.

 Plan your trip to the Peruvian highlands during the rainy season and visit this unique wonder that’ll give you a dreamlike experience.